21d5/docker-kamailio/README.md

 * To run in debug mode:
   - define `WITH_DEBUG`

-* To enable mysql:
+* To enable postgres:
-  - define `WITH_MYSQL`
+  - define `WITH_POSTGRES`

 * To enable authentication:
-  - enable mysql
+  - enable postgres
   - define `WITH_AUTH`
   - add users using `kamctl`

 * To enable IP authentication:
-  - enable mysql
+  - enable postgres
   - enable authentication
   - define `WITH_IPAUTH`
   - add IP addresses with group id `1` to `address` table

 * To enable persistent user location:
-  - enable mysql
+  - enable postgres
   - define `WITH_USRLOCDB`

 * To enable presence server:
-  - enable mysql
+  - enable postgres
   - define `WITH_PRESENCE`

 * To enable nat traversal: